-Serbia: How to reconcile energy and environment, wind parks on hold15.
-December 2014. / News Serbia Energy
+Serbia: How to reconcile energy and environment, wind parks on hold, News Serbia Energy

 500 MW in wind power plants should provide the electricity in Serbia since 2020th, and even so more from other renewable sources.
 Following the energy logic, after that year also the reserve should be constructed – one or more plants with total power of several hundred megawatts, which will be able to come and help when, due to weather conditions, wind turbines and solar systems cannot work.